trishalanaman/graphql_demo_app/README.md

 # graphql_demo_app
-### An implementation of GraphQl Server, running on Express.
-For database, we are using MongoDB.
+### An implementation of login app based on GraphQl.
+Server is running on Express & for database MongoDB is used.

 This repository is for demonstration purposes only.
 To use this app locally on Linux machine, follow these steps -